 Managing Director at ASOLIF

-ASOLIF is an acronym for Asociaciones de Software Libre Federadas, which in English would be something like the Spanish National Federation of Open Source Business (Trade) Associations, a non profit trade association formed by business associations from different parts of Spain.
-It is the main Spanish Open Source organization, with more than 200 companies.
+ASOLIF is an acronym for Asociaciones de Software Libre Federadas, which in English would be something like the Open Source Trade Associations Federated, a non profit trade association formed by business associations from different regions of Spain.
+Each one of these regional trade associations came together in a national entity, that hired Agustín as its first employee.

 asolif

-• Create programs that encourage the collaboration among companies and increase our network.
+• Create programs that encourage the collaboration among companies and increase ASOLIF’s network.

-• Position the Federation as the Open Source sector representative.
+• Position the Federation as the main Open Source business representative in Spain.

-ASOLIF was born with 5 regional organizations with different level of maturity with about 60 companies.
-That number raised up to 9 regional associations and a little more than 200 hundred companies by 2011.
+ASOLIF was born with 5 regional organizations, each with different levels of maturity, including around 60 associated companies.
+That number raised up to 9 regional associations and a little more than 200 hundred companies by mid 2011.
 As a Board position of trust, Agustín worked with two different Presidents/Boards from March 2009 to September 2011.

-He led several programs and activities.
-Some of them are still a key part of today’s porfolio:
+Agustín led several programs and activities.
+Some of them are still running over 10 years later:

-• LibreCon (Libre Software World Conference) is today the main Open Source commercial event in Spain.
-Its first edition took place in 2010 as a natural evolution of our networking events called Encuentros ASOLIF.
+• LibreCon (former Libre Software World Conference) is today a key Open Source commercial event in Spain.
+Its first edition took place in 2010 as a natural evolution of ASOLIF networking events (called back then Encuentros ASOLIF).
 Watch the video of the I LibreCon.

-• Open4Job: is a national program financed by the Spanish Gov. to train unemployed in Open Source and promote their hiring.
-Since it started, back in 2010, it has reached employments rates above 60%, even in the worst years of the economic crisis.
-The training take place in several cities at the same time.
+• Open4Job: is a national program financed by the Spanish Gov. (Servicio Público de Empleo Estatal-SEPE y el Fondo Social Europeo.) to train people unemployed in Open Source and promote their hiring.
+During its first year of involvement in this national program (training and hiring support), back in 2010, ASOLIF reached an employment rate above 60%, exceeding all expectation back then, given the deep economic crisis we were going through globally, and specially in Spain, when it comes to unemployment.
+The training course took place in several Spanish cities at the same time.

-Some other programs that Agustín was in charge of were also relevant back then, like:
+Some other programs that Agustín was in charge of, that were also relevant back then, were:

-• Acuerdo Atlántico: collaboration agreement among Open Source business organizations from Spain, Portugal, Brazil and Argentina
+• Acuerdo Atlántico: collaboration agreement among Open Source business organizations from Spain, Portugal, Brazil and Argentina.
+This was the result of the networking activities developed to favour that Spanish Open Source companies could expand their activities in South and Central America.

-• Migralibre: social network among ASOLIF companies to engage with organizations in the process to migrate from proprietary to Open Source tools/platforms/tecnologies
+• Migralibre: social network (community of experts and practices) among ASOLIF companies to engage with organizations that were in the process of migrating from proprietary to Open Source tools/platforms/technologies.

 • ALIAL: Aplicaciones Libres para Administraciones Locales (Open Source Applications for Local Public Administrations).
-This collaborative project was designed to develop, share and maintain applications that every City/Town Council/Government needs, creating a market for small Open Source companies.
-It was published an initial guide (in Spanish), sponsored by CENATIC, as first deliverable.
+This collaborative project was designed to develop, share and maintain applications that every City/Town Council/Government needs, creating a new service market for small Open Source companies.
+The first deliverable was a guide (in Spanish), sponsored by CENATIC, explaining good practices to develop public tenders for Open Source projects ( Guía ALIAL de Buenas Prácticas para la Licitación de Desarrollos Libres por parte de las Administración Locales).

 • DemoLibre: commercial events to show Open Source products developed by ASOLIF companies.